ashwin417/JavaS3/Cycle4/Readme.md

 Employee class.
 Employee class to have two methods display() and calcSalary().
 Write a program to display the engineer salary and to display from Employee class using a single object instantiation (i.e., only one object creation is allowed).

 a. display() only prints the name of the class and does not return any value.
-Ex. “ Name of class is Employee.”
+Ex.
+“Name of class is Employee.”

 b. calcSalary() in Employee displays “Salary of employee is 10000” and calcSalary() in Engineer displays “Salary of employee is 20000.”